react-tourlight

 }

-See the Multi-Page Tours guide for a complete persistence setup.
+See the Multi-Page Tours guide for the complete route + persistence reference.